koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 7. Click the menu button in the top-right corner of the app and select **Shipments**.
 8. Click **Edit** on the preconfigured shipment, which will bring you to the **Shipment** form, where you can edit the details about the shipment.

-## 5 Configuring the Sensor Data Subscription
+### Step 2 -  Configuring the Sensor Data Subscription

 In this section, you will connect a shipment to an IoT device so the data that the device is generating can be used.